Ismaïl Belkacemi

-Ismaïl Abdelfetah Belkacemi (إسماعيل عبد الفتاح بلقاسمي; born 24 June 1993) is an Algerian footballer who plays as a forward for Al Ahli SC in the Libyan Premier League.
+Ismaïl Abdelfetah Belkacemi (إسماعيل عبد الفتاح بلقاسمي; born 24 June 1993) is an Algerian footballer who plays as a forward for Al-Shomooa in the Libyan Premier League.

 Club career

 In 2015, Belkacemi signed a two-year contract with MO Béjaïa.

 In 2018, He signed a two-year contract with CS Constantine.

 USM Alger

 On 16 September 2020, Belkacemi joined USM Alger for three seasons.
 Belkacemi made his debut for the team in the Super Cup final as a starter in a loss against CR Belouizdad.
 On 16 January 2021, Belkacemi scored his first goal against RC Relizane, after which he scored a braces in four matches.
 Belkacemi finished the Ligue 1 scorers' rankings in third place behind Amir Sayoud and Billel Messaoudi.
 In September 2022, Belkacemi returned to the field after being absent for several weeks due to injury, more than beneficial return for the Usmists who will be able to count on the services of their adventurer, who they sorely missed at the start of the season.
 On 3 June 2023, Belkacemi won the first title in his football career by winning the 2022–23 CAF Confederation Cup after defeating Young Africans of Tanzania.
 On 16 August 2023, Belkacemi renewed his contract for two seasons until 2025 along with nine other players.

 On 15 September 2023, Belkacemi won the CAF Super Cup title after winning against Al Ahly, it is the second African title with USM Alger in three months.
 On 6 May 2024, Belkacemi scored a brace against JS Kabylie in a match that ended in a 2–2 draw.
 Four days later, Belkacemi scored another brace against MC El Bayadh, where he led USM Alger to a difficult victory with a score of 2–1.
 On 11 June 2024, Belkacemi scored a hat-trick against US Souf.
 On 14 June 2024, Belkacemi won the title of top scorer in the Ligue 1 with 14 goals shared with Youcef Belaïli.
 Belkacemi said that after a difficult season, he finished with the top scorer title despite his absence from several matches due to injuries.
 Belkacemi talk about his future that he has contacts with many Algerian and foreign clubs, but in the absence of important offers from abroad, Belkacemi said that he will not leave USM Alger.
 On 13 February 2025, after four years with the club, USM Alger announced the departure of Belkacemi to Al Ahli SC for $450,000.